01-edu/public/subjects/revparams/README.md

 ### Instructions

-Write a **program** that prints the arguments received in the command line in a reverse order.
+Write a **program** that prints the arguments received in the command line in reverse order.

 Example of output :